jvalue/jayvee/apps/docs/docs/user/composite-blocks.md

 # Composite Block Types

 _Composite block types_ are a way to create new _block types_ in Jayvee by combining the functionality of existing _blocks_ and _pipes_.
-By relying on _composite block types_ instead of implementing more _builtin block types_ in a language interpreter, Jayvee supports easy extension by users.
+By relying on _composite block types_ instead of implementing more _built-in block types_ in a language interpreter, Jayvee supports easy extension by users.

 _Composite block types_ define: